 Both the physical locks and the ignition in your vehicle are keyed to read the hills and valleys of your key to provide an added layer of security.
 In theory, only your key will be able to turn the lock or ignition.
 However, if one of the components has gotten worn, you may find that either your locks or your ignition don’t want to work.
 If you’ve ever had a car key get stuck in the ignition, it might be because the key is worn down.
 Then again, it might also mean the ignition or that lock needs some repair work.
 Either way, your local auto locksmith should be able to help, or at least determine the cause so you know whether to head to the dealership.

 My Car Key Just Broke

 If a key gets worn enough, it might just give up and snap.
 If this happens while you’re trying to turn it in the lock or ignition, it can cause some problems.
 The good news is, this is fixable!
 Call up a nearby mobile locksmith.
 They have the tools and experience to remove the piece of the key without damaging your lock or ignition.
 In addition, they can copy the key, even if it’s a transponder key.
 This way, you can get on the go again much more quickly than worrying about a tow to the dealership and hours waiting while they squeeze you in.

 If you’re having issues with your car key, locks, or even the ignition, your local locksmith may be able to help.
-For help in Warminster or the greater Philadelphia area, contact Top Notch Locksmith today!
+For help in the greater Philadelphia area, contact Top Notch Locksmith today!